> Peter Bellamy > Songs > Poor Honest Men

 Poor Honest Men

-Poor Honest Men is a song from Rudyard Kipling's book Rewards and Fairies.
-Peter Bellamy sang it on his first album of songs set to Kipling's poems, Oak, Ash & Thorn.
-He commented in the album's sleeve notes:
+Poor Honest Men is a song from Rudyard Kipling’s book Rewards and Fairies.
+Peter Bellamy sang it on his first album of songs set to Kipling’s poems, Oak, Ash & Thorn.
+He noted:

 From A Priest in Spite of Himself, the story of a fiddle-playing smuggler, Pharaoh Lee, an Anglo-French-Romaney engaged in the tax-free tobacco trade between the newly formed United States of America and Europe.
 The tune is Spanish Ladies, a traditional sea song.